grantsrb/C-Elegan/README.md

 - _grid_size_ - An x,y coordinate denoting the number of units on the elegan grid (width, height).
 - _unit_size_ - Number of numpy pixels within a single grid unit.
 - _unit_gap_ - Number of pixels separating each unit of the grid.
 Space between the units can be useful to understand the direction of the elegan's body.
-- _elegan_size_ - Number of body units for each elegan at start of game
 - _n_elegans_ - Number of individual elegans on grid
 - _n_foods_ - Number of food units (the stuff that makes the elegans grow) on the grid at any given time.